jleonard/style-guide/README.md

 <h1 class="jumbo tron" data-lorem="1-2s" data-annotate-styles="font-size,line-height" data-annotate-tag="h1.jumbo.tron" data-styles="font-size: 96px; line-height: normal; ">Bibendum tellus a augue eu ullamcorper tellus.
 Nibh sit pulvinar magna magna pretium.</h1>

 ```

+### Documenting components ``_partials/blank-component.ejs``
+The blank component partial gives you a starting point to paste your code and have ``src/js/code.snippets.js`` auto-generate a code snippet for you.

+If you want to see an actual example, look at ``_partials/sample-component.ejs``.
+It's a form and it looks terrible but you get the basic idea.